 Assessment Made Easy

 Writable takes the pain out of benchmark writing assessments.
-Try our spring benchmark assessments and organize your writing instruction and practice for 2018-2019.
+Try our benchmark assessments and organize your writing instruction and practice for 2018-2019.
 How it works:

 - Start with Writable pre-built rubrics or your own.

 - Students write (in one class period!) in Google Docs or Writable.

 - Spot skills that need development and plan ahead.

 Use Writable’s pre-built assessments or create your own district rubrics.
 Send your rubrics to our formative assessment curriculum team and get free consultation this spring, or upload them using our rubric builder.

 Keep assessments to a one-hour class period, where they belong.
 Students take assessments in Writable or Google Docs, then teachers can use quick-grade tools in Writable.
 Scores show up in your school-level dashboard, and can be exported to Google Classroom or Google Sheets.